 By Lesley Hargraves, CPA, Audit Partner

-The option to account for the PPP loan funds as debt is available to all entities, regardless of whether the entity expects to repay the PPP loan or believes it represents, in substance, a grant that is expected to be forgiven.
+Accounting for PPP loan funds as debt is available to all entities, regardless of whether the entity expects to repay the PPP loan or believes it represents, in substance, a grant that is expected to be forgiven.
 If an entity elects this option, the initial cash inflow from the PPP loan will be recorded as debt and interest will be accrued at the fixed 1% interest rate on a monthly basis.
 The PPP loan liability will be derecognized from the entity’s balance sheet only upon formal forgiveness of the debt by the U.S. Small Business Administration or as principal payments are made on the outstanding PPP liability.
 The resulting gain on forgiveness of debt will be presented as other income and will be measured based on the net carrying value of the PPP loan, which includes accrued interest and any deferred financing costs relating to the forgivable portion of the loan.
 The costs of qualified expenses under the PPP program (payroll, covered rent, utilities, and mortgage interest) should continue to be accounted for through operating expenses, consistent with existing policies.

 Entities that expect to meet the PPP loan eligibility criteria for forgiveness and conclude that the PPP loan represents, in substance, a grant that is expected to be forgiven may elect to account for the PPP loan funds received as a grant.